 All cancellations must be submitted in writing to the Residence Life Office.Any cancellation after the following dates will result in forfeiture of the deposit:

-Returning Residents must request their deposit before June 1 for the Fall Semester.
-New Residents must request their deposit before August 1 for the Fall Semester.
-Returning and New Residents must request their deposit before December 1 for the Spring Semester.
+New and returning residents must request their deposit before August 1 for the Fall Semester.
+New and returning residents must request their deposit before December 1 for the Spring Semester.

 Check-in and check-out procedures are crucial.
 Students must complete all check-in paperwork before occupying a room.
 Students should arrive on campus during the scheduled hours for check-in unless prior arrangements have been made.
 Prior to leaving campus at the end of every semester, each student must complete specific check-out procedures.
 On the day of their last final exams, students are expected to check out of Housing with a professional staff member.
 Failure to do so could result in an improper check-out charge of $150.00.
 Failure to check out on the day of your last final exam will result in a $100.00 charge for every day past the initial check-out date.
 Instructions for this process are given at the mandatory residence hall meetings at the beginning and end of the semester and should be followed.
 If these instructions are not followed, a disciplinary fine may be assessed.
 Thanksgiving and Springbreak residents are required to complete a checkout form and leave on their bed.
 Residence Life Staff will inspect and collect the forms upon school closure.
 Fines will be assessed for improper checkout.

 The Counseling Center at Navarro College offers a wide range of services to meet your needs.
 We want to help you make positive choices about your

 education and about your life.
 Staffed by both state-licensed professionals and by experienced advisors, the Counseling Center is located in the Student Services